vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 The Vega protocol allows liquidity to be priced individually for each market, a design decision that rewards liquidity providers for taking a bigger risk on markets with little liquidity competition by allowing them to earn more per trade, and drives down fees on markets where there are many participants committing liquidity.

-Providing liquidity on a market can be done using a combination of two tactics: standard [limit orders](./../trading-on-vega/orders#limit-order) and a [liquidity commitment](#liquidity-commitments).

-Participants who place limit orders on a market are, by default, supplying liquidity, and are rewarded by receiving a portion of the maker fee.
+Providing liquidity on a market can be done using a combination of two tactics: [batched limit orders](./../trading-on-vega/orders#batch-order) and a [liquidity commitment](#liquidity-commitments).
+Supplying limit orders makes an LP eligible to receive maker fees when volume they place on the book is hit, while a liquidity committment makes an LP eligible to receive a portion of the liquidity fee from every trade on the book, regardless of if it their your volume that was targeted or not.
+Using a liquidity provision strategy that combines both tactics means the provider is eligible to receive both fees.

 Typically liquidity providers would aim to meet some of their liquidity obligation using standard limit orders, which give them the most control over their strategy.
-The [batch orders transaction](./../trading-on-vega/orders#batch-orders) is designed to enable this efficiently.
+The [batch orders transaction](./../trading-on-vega/orders#batch-order) is designed to enable this efficiently.

 This section focuses primarily on the other tactic, submitting and maintaining a liquidity commitment.
 This involves submitting one liquidity commitment that keeps a series of orders active and funded on a market.
-The buy and sell shapes submitted as part of the liquidity commitment can be used alongside standard limit orders to provide liquidity.
+The buy and sell shapes submitted as part of the liquidity commitment can be used alongside batched limit orders to provide liquidity.

+While providing liquidity through a commitment is a riskier strategy than using only batched limit orders, it does mean a provider is eligible for a larger share of the fees paid by traders.

 **[Liquidity fees](#liquidity-fees)** are defined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.

-Participants who want to **[commit liquidity](#liquidity-commitment-transaction)** to a market can enter their commitments as soon as a market proposal is submitted and accepted, even before the governance vote to create the market concludes, as well as at any time while the market is trading.
-Committing earlier in a market's lifecycle leads to a higher equity-like share in that market, assuming the trading volume on the market increases with time.

 ## Liquidity commitments
 Participants with sufficient collateral can provide liquidity for markets through a liquidity commitment submission.

 A liquidity commitment, which is made up of a commitment amount and order shapes then informs the creation of a series of orders that sit on the order book to be filled.
 Liquidity providers need to be able to support their liquidity commitment - their available collateral must be able to meet the size of the nominated commitment amount and the margins required to support the orders generated from that commitment.
 Providers will also set aside a bond to cover their liquidity commitment, which is used if their collateral cannot cover it.

 Liquidity providers using liquidity commitments never submit their own orders and therefore don't control the volume of the orders.
-The volume is determined based on the [liquidity obligation calculation](#calculating-liquidity-obligation).

 **Liquidity providers will need to actively manage their commitment.** Amending and cancelling commitments is possible, but only if the market can function without that liquidity commitment by meeting its target stake.
 It is not possible to cancel the individual pegged limit orders that are created from a liquidity commitment.
 Liquidity commitments are funded through assets in the general account and then the margin account, so market moves can have a dramatic impact on collateral.

+Participants who want to commit liquidity to a market can enter their commitments as soon as a market proposal is submitted and accepted, even before the governance vote to create the market concludes, as well as at any time while the market is trading.
+Committing earlier in a market's lifecycle leads to a higher [equity-like share](#liquidity-fees) in that market, assuming the trading volume on the market increases with time.

 ### Liquidity bond
 When a provider commits liquidity, the amount of their commitment is set aside as bond, and the orders created by their commitment are funded by their unbonded collateral.
 Bond functions like an extra margin requirement to back up the provider's commitment to stay with the market, whether it's well supplied or under-supplied with liquidity.
 In return for that commitment, liquidity providers are rewarded with fees paid by traders that are not available to other market participants.